 Before you start looking for work you’ll need to re-familiarise yourself with your job role and industry so that when you finally apply for vacancies you’ll have everything you need to stand your in good stead.

-You’ll know what’s missing from your CV and can therefore upskill and gain more experience in whatever is neccesary.
+You’ll know what’s missing from your CV and can therefore upskill and gain more experience in whatever is neccessary.

 Here are some possible steps to take:

-If you still have friends and acquaintances in your previous jobs reach out to see whether you can meet up with them for a quick coffee to find out more about the industry.
+If you still have friends and acquaintances in your previous jobs, reach out to see whether you can meet up with them for a quick coffee to find out more about the industry.
 How has the industry developed?
 How has the job role changed?
 What new technology are they using?
-What other systems to they have?
+What other systems do they have?
 How has COVID-19 affected their workplace?